As Scotland decides, not all Scots get a vote

 Canada, New Zealand and Australia are home to large numbers who look to Scotland as an ancestral homeland.

-For all the furor over voting rights, Salmond is a frequent world traveler - notably to the annual New York "Tartan Week" - and misses no opportunity to promote independence while abroad, emphasizing his hope that the large, global diaspora can play a part in making an independent Scotland a success.
+For all the furore over voting rights, Salmond is a frequent world traveller - notably to the annual New York "Tartan Week" - and misses no opportunity to promote independence while abroad, emphasising his hope that the large, global diaspora can play a part in making an independent Scotland a success.

 FOREIGN-BORN VOTERS